 - Update your motherboard BIOS to the latest version.

-A very good read in regards to updating drivers and different performance enhancements here (by Von Dach) .
+Some good tips in regards to updating drivers and different performance enhancements can be read here (by Von Dach).